-A YouTube element has been excluded from this version of the text.
-You can view it online here: https://pressbooks.nscc.ca/profbuspractice/?p=33
+One or more interactive elements has been excluded from this version of the text.
+You can view them online here: https://pressbooks.nscc.ca/profbuspractice/?p=33#oembed-1

 3. Use the Eisenhower matrix

 The Eisenhower matrix divides tasks into four areas based on their urgency and importance.
 The number in each quadrant tells us which items to do first, second, ect.